We would see less greed and fewer rows if the taxman took up Scandinavia’s more open, democratic approach, says LIBBY PURVES…

 Publishing tax returns would not only remove the ability of organisations to obfuscate over differentials but correct certain tiresome public preconceptions.
 Because bestselling authors turn up on rich lists, much of the public vaguely assumes that being published makes you rich.
 Hollow laughs: professional author’s average earnings are less than £12,000.
 Similarly musicians, actors or athletes who have been household names are airily presumed to be affluent and secure for life.
 Stage actors particularly suffer from this, as do those with the odd character part on television; many will be gritting their teeth over Derek Thomson (Nurse Charlie from Casualty) who earns nearly £400,000 for playing the same role endlessly, in the manner of an amiable plank.
 He’s not typical.

 “Publishing tax returns would not only remove the ability of organisations to obfuscate over differentials but correct certain tiresome public preconceptions.”

 I theorise that making incomes visible would be a deterrent to those who- egged on by agents on commission- keep asking for more.
 We’ve heard much huffing about people’s failure to “lean in” and “demand their worth”.
 I would respectfully turn that around and suggest that there are many people who have a woeful problem of greed and insecurity, valuing themselves only in terms of cash.

 Maybe with Scandi openness more of them would behave like Kevin Whately, ITV’s Inspector Lewis.
 In 2008 he refused a pay rise with the words: “They pay me royally.
 I’m not interested in more money for the sake of it.
 You’re very aware that if you’re nicking all the budget, somebody else is getting threepence ha’penny or the production values aren’t going to be so high.”

 We might see more of that in my utopian Scandi dream.

-Libby Purves is a columnist for The Times
+LIBBY PURVES is a radio presenter, author and columnist for The Times.